 Admiral Rael'Zorah and his entire research team in Mass Effect 2.
 They were experimenting on geth parts to design better weapons against them.
 What did they do?
 They deliberately allowed every geth to be part of a network even though they knew that geth grow far more intelligent when more of them are networked together.
 They had absolutely no low tech way of handling the threat of the geth taking over such as a simple bomb.
 When their computer network was slow they deliberately took down the firewalls to speed it up while the geth were fully networked.
 And they did all this on a ship with weapons.
 If not for the very fortunate actions of one of the researchers, far more quarians than just the ones on the ship would've probably been killed.

 The Rannoch Reaper in Mass Effect 3.
 Its one threat was Shepard standing on an open cliff using a machine to help the quarian fleet target it.
 But instead of simply horizontally sweeping the cliff with its one hit kill beam, it slowly vertically sweeps the beam forward and up, giving Shepard ample time to scurry to the other side of the cliff and continue giving the quarians targeting data.
+Or, since the Reaper is only vulnerable when trying to shoot, why doesn't it just walk over to Shepard and smash the cliff they're on.

 A lot of combats are set up so that your enemies demonstrate this, thanks to Benevolent Architecture.
 Eclipse mercs are generally fairly smart, striking a good mixture of pure combat, tech and biotic troops...but during, say, Miranda's loyalty mission in 2, they seem to think that the best place to stand during a firefight is two feet away from an inexplicable canister of easily triggered high explosives.
 This tends to end very badly for them.